A Suitable Boy – Netflix Series Review

 The characters that got a proper closure and overall completeness are Vijay Varma’s Rasheed and Namit Das’s Haresh Khanna.
 Rasheed was an intense and desperate character and Vijay Verma executed it to perfection.
 Haresh Khanna, as already mentioned, is a businessman, extremely hardworking.
 We see him as a dedicated and successful shoemaker who is so much in love with Lata.
 Namit Das was just perfect as Haresh.

 The casting is one of the best things about a suitable boy.
-Tanya Maniktala was stunningly beautiful as Lata.
-Ishaan Khatter as Maan Kapoor also did a splendid job.
+Tanya Maniktala is stunningly beautiful as Lata.
+Ishaan Khatter as Maan Kapoor also does a splendid job.
 From Ram Kapoor to Tabu, everyone suited their respective roles so well.

-Now going to some questions left unanswered in the series!
+Now, going to some questions left unanswered in the series; spoiler Alert!

 Lata’s sister-in-law Meenakshy’s affair with Billy Irani (Randeep Hooda) is left incomplete.
 I was expecting an ending to it but looks like they carried on with their affair unaffected by anything.